Steiner Education Australia

 If COVID-19 travel restrictions are still in place, we will be running this conference online for registered participants.

-The Call for Conference Workshops is now open.
-Please click on the link towards the bottom of this page for more information.
-If you have any questions about the Call for Workshop process or the conference themes, please contact SEA by email or phone on email@example.com or 02 9411 2579.
+The Call for Conference Workshops is now closed.
+The conference program will be published shortly.
+If you have any questions about the conference, please contact SEA by email or phone on email@example.com or 02 9411 2579.

 Being responsive to our times